Mr-CBrown/Python_Calculator/README.md

 # Python_Calculator

 ## Description
 Creating a calculator with python.
 While the project is certainly not groundbreaking it was a good test to some fundamental coding skills.
 I used replit to write and execute the code.
+Try it with the link at the bottom.

 ## Basic Skills used in project
 Functions\